Module tf.advanced.links

 If True, includes all metadata of all features.
 This leads to big

-stretches of largely redundant information in html details elements.
+stretches of largely redundant information in HTML details elements.

 It is not visually cumbersome, but notebooks may grow excessively